arduino/help-center-content/content/Hardware Support/Nano Family/Reset-the-sketch-memory-on-Nano-RP2040-Connect.md

 1. Connect the board to your computer via USB.

-1. Double-tap the reset button to enter bootloader mode (Alternatively, connect a jumper wire between the **REC** and **GND** pins).
+1. Double-tap the reset button to enter bootloader mode (Alternatively, connect a jumper wire between the **REC** and **GND** pins, then press the reset button).
 This will open RP2040's mass storage folder on your computer.

 1. If you used a jumper wire, remove it while the mass storage folder is still open.